jensen/knex-notes/README.md

 # knex

+Slides and notes can be found at [https://github.com/jensen/knex-notes/](https://github.com/jensen/knex-notes/).

 Vaz has provided an incredible [knex-demo](https://github.com/vaz/knex-demo/) with his notes from a previous cohort.

-I've added a copy of these notes and the slides to [knex-notes](https://github.com/jensen/knex-notes/).

-The [knex documentation](http://knexjs.org/) is the most useful resource, as it should continue to be updated as the library continues to grow.
+The [knex documentation](http://knexjs.org/) is a useful resource, as it should continue to be updated as the library continues to grow.

 ## Why not just use string queries?